 Listening to birds is also one of the most enjoyable things we can do.
 Birds are alive, and to be found everywhere.
 They are around our homes, in the streets, in cities and all over the world.
 Magic.

 Tell yourself before you go to sleep that you want to wake to the sounds of birds, and then when you start to wake just listen to them.
 You will become involved in distinct and earthy, natural sounds instead of car noises and trucks or barking dogs.

 Silence is not something we experience very often.
 Here is another entry from my cabin.

 “I am miles from phones, power, roads, cars, and people.
 It has taken me two nights to unwind, stop thinking about the dangers – snakes, ticks, and things that make strange noises in the night.

 Each night when I lay in my bed the silence is deafening.
 I am so used to the sounds of cars, machinery working on roads in the distance, airplanes, and dogs barking.
 Cities are never really quiet, not like the bush.
 With the silence here, I can hear my own heartbeat and the sounds that my body makes.
 It is a kind of faint tonal buzzing inside my head, and there is a throbbing of my heart beating in my head.

 I lie in darkness and I hear the cycle of my fridge.
 The first night here I was actually scared of being here alone.
 I locked the doors of the cabin when I went to sleep, and I lay awake feeling strange and uncomfortable with the feeling of aloneness.”

 The next morning comes and I realise some important truths, which make me feel grateful:

 - Get more silence in your life.
-Silence has the power to tell you how little you have to just be with silence.
-It tells how over stimulated you have become.
+Silence has the power to tell you how little you have to just be in silence.
+It tells how over-stimulated you have become.

 - Every now and then leave device land and get off the grid to be in nature.
 You will become inspired, awake and much clearer for it.